PyO3/pyo3/guide/src/building_and_distribution.md

 Any of the `abi3-py3*` features can be enabled instead of setting `PYO3_CROSS_PYTHON_VERSION` in the above examples.

+As an advanced feature, `PYO3_CROSS_NO_ENABLE_SHARED` can be set to enable support for static linking of the Python interpreter library when targeting Windows.
+It can only be used for building Rust applications embedding a Python interpreter, and is ignored for the Python extension modules (when `extension-module` feature is enabled).

 ## Bazel

 For an example of how to build python extensions using Bazel, see https://github.com/TheButlah/rules_pyo3